UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

 }
 ```
 ## Adding commands to the Python side
 For our ground station to effectively use commands, we re-define and add some logic for commands in the python side of our code base.
+However, the core functions are actually just wrapped from their c implementations using `ctypes`.

 ### Step 1: Adding the command id
 Just like the c-side, the python side also defines an enum for the commands.